 The purpose of this data collection is to ensure that the public awareness of the NHS commitments in the Winterbourne View Concordat is transparent and robust.
 It will also be used to triangulate with the Learning Disability Census, completed by providers on 30 September 2015.
 This process is important for informing and influencing The Winterbourne View Joint Improvement Programme.

-The Assuring Transformation collection followed the Learning Disability Census – see below for links to the reports.
+The Assuring Transformation collection followed the Learning Disability Census.

 The in-scope definition is: